AussieScorcher/BARS/Documentation/controller-guide.md

 <br>

 > [!NOTE]
 > BARS should only be used by **Ground (S1) up to Approach (S3)**.
-The use of BARS is not suitable for enroute controllers, especially when providing topdown coverage for multiple airports.
+The use of BARS is currently not suitable for enroute controllers, especially when providing topdown coverage for multiple airports.
 BARS will check the connection callsign, as long as you are connected as Ground, Tower, or Approach, BARS will be available.

 ## Setup